ivanlysakov/InterviewQuestionsDotNet/README.md

 1. What are your career goals (а) 3 years from now; (b) 10 years from now?
 2. What is SCRUM?

 	[Scrum](https://www.visualstudio.com/learn/what-is-scrum/) is a framework used by teams to manage their work.
-Scrum implements the principles of [Agile](https://www.visualstudio.com/learn/what-is-agile/) as a concrete set of practices and roles.[Video](https://www.youtube.com/watch?v=8fC6azg69n4)
+Scrum implements the principles of [Agile](https://www.visualstudio.com/learn/what-is-agile/) as a concrete set of practices and roles.
+[Video](https://www.youtube.com/watch?v=8fC6azg69n4)

 3. During development of a new functionality you have found a bug in existing code.
 What action do you take?
 4. How do you maintain your code to prove that it is a good quality code?
 5. Who/what is QA?
 Do we need them in the development process?
 6. What version control systems are need for?
 What version control systems have you worked with?

 	Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
+[GIT](https://git-scm.com/book/en/v2)

 7. What is UAC?
 8. A custumer reports slow perormance of your application that was not reproduced in development environment.
 What would you suggest to do to find and localize the reason?